Engineered Reliability: Automotive Conformal Coatings for ECUs

 |Parylene F (VT-4)||–||16.7||–||–||–||–||–||0.28|

-Water vapor transmission rate and gas permeability are properties that indicate barrier effectiveness for corrosion resistance.
+Water vapor transmission rate and gas permeability indicate barrier effectiveness for corrosion resistance.
 As the chart illustrates, Parylene C’s WTVR and permeability properties are exceptionally low.
 HZO Coated Automotive Assemblies were exposed to HAST (Highly Accelerated Temperature and Humidity Stress Test) at 130 °C and 90% RH for 48 hours, while powered at 14 V and a sampling rate of 0.5 Hz.
 HZO coatings pass by preventing any current spikes over 0.5 Amps.
 Parylene F is best suited for operating temperatures in the -55 °C to 200 °C range while Parylene C can be utilized from -55 °C to 85°C. Exposed to the HAST conditions described above, Parylene F films would best serve applications like ECMs found in the engine compartment and exposed to high-temperature environments.
 Parylene C is a better alternative for corrosion protection for ECUs in areas of the vehicle that do not have high-temperature considerations but need resistance to moisture, humidity, salt, or other chemical exposure.
 HZO’s Parylene coatings can offer superior protection for automotive applications like ECUs and have demonstrated aptitude through various testing methodologies to meet necessary performance requirements and specifications.
 In addition, we have experience with the PPAP process to provide assurance that production parts will be executed in a highly repeatable and quality-focused manufacturing environment.
-Our unique ability to handle large and complex parts due to proprietary coating and automation equipment with exceptionally high yield rates makes us well suited to the automotive industry.
+Our unique ability to handle large and complex parts due to proprietary coating and automation equipment with exceptionally high yield rates makes us well-suited to the automotive industry.
 Meanwhile, HZO’s customer-focused solutions can be delivered with highly customizable end-to-end business models as our team of dedicated engineers and SMEs work with clients through every step of the coating process.
 If you have any questions about our automotive conformal coating services, contact us, or if you think we might be appropriate for your next project, request a quote today.

 Discover how HZO can protect your product